-Partners have been central to SAP’s success since it was founded in 1972, and the company has become increasingly focused on its partner ecosystem as it emphasizes cloud industries and seeks to offer best-in-class solutions to drive customer success.
+Partners have been central to the success of SAP since it was founded in 1972, and the company has become increasingly focused on its partner ecosystem as it emphasizes cloud industries and seeks to offer best-in-class solutions to drive customer success.
 Today, as enterprises shift to cloud ERP systems, continuously transform their businesses, and embrace technologies such as artificial intelligence (AI), SAP’s partner ecosystem has an important role to play.

 ASUG recently spoke with Karl Fahrbach, Chief Partner Officer at SAP, to learn how SAP will leverage its partner ecosystem to become even more “partner-centric and partner-driven,” in his words.